de-dale/spherier-obsidian/Work/Software/Aggregate.md

 relates:
   - "[[Domain-Driven Design Tactique]]"
 ---
+> An AGGREGATE is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+>
+> — Eric Evans, Domain-Driven Design blue book

 L'[[Work/Software/Aggregate|Aggregate]] est un concept du [[Domain-Driven Design]] permettant de matérialiser un concept métier / rassembler des règles.